top of page

 Step 5: Reseeding and Landscaping

-After repairs and drainage improvements, consider reseeding any nearby grass that has been affected by the rainfall.
-Healthy grass will hold the soil in place, helping prevent additional erosion.
+After repairs and drainage improvements, consider reseeding any nearby grass affected by the rainfall.
+Healthy grass will hold the soil in place, helping prevent further erosion.

 You might also want to plant low-maintenance vegetation or lay decorative rocks along the edges of the driveway.
 This not only enhances the visual appeal but also acts as a natural barrier against potential erosion.